Hey there, we noticed you didn't complete your Wholesale Suite purchase.

 Step 2: Set up WooCommerce user role coupons

 Advanced Coupons has lots of additional settings that are well worth exploring.
-However, we’ve already covered all of the main changes you’ll need to make in order to create a basic coupon.
+However, we’ve already covered all of the main changes you’ll need to make to create a basic coupon.

 Additionally, you can restrict this code to specific user roles.
 For example, you might decide to disable WooCommerce coupons for wholesale customers, since they’re already entitled to a bulk discount.